 This section explains different types of entertainment expenses that you may be able to deduct.
+It also explains the directly-related test and the associated test.

 Entertainment.
 Entertainment includes any activity generally considered to provide entertainment, amusement, or recreation.
 Examples include entertaining guests at nightclubs; at social, athletic, and sporting clubs; at theaters; at sporting events; on yachts; or on hunting, fishing, vacation, and similar trips.